Chinese Mid-Autumn Festival Movies and Videos for Kids

 Chinese Holidays – Mid-Autumn Festival – 中秋节

-Taoshu and Friends Celebrate Mid-Autumn festival
+Taoshu and Friends Celebrate Mid-Autumn Festival

 Related: Popular Chinese Cartoons for Kids